anushka107/cs100-finalproject/README.md

  >   * The input/output of the project will be on terminal.
  >   * Input:
  >     * Choose among three different characters to play with: Captain America, Ironman, and Aquaman
- >     * After choosing the character there will be two different paths that the user will select from.
+ >     * After choosing the character there will be an output of what actions the characters can do.
- >     * Once the character arrives in their battle, they have to choose between the different options including attack, run, heal, and access inventory so they can access any items they may acquire throughout their journey.
+ >     * Once the character arrives in their battle, they have to choose between the different options including attack, run, heal.
- >     * The step for choosing between the different paths repeats after each battle until you reach the final boss.
  >     * Choose the different options from attack, run, heal and access inventory.
+ >     * Be able to quit the game
  >   * Output:
  >     * You will get a message for which character and path that you have chosen
  >     * You will see the amount of health the boss has and the amount of health your character has after each attack.